fazreil/pitches/PITCHME.md

 ## What is version control system

-> A component of software configuration management, version control, also known as revision control or source control, is the management of changes to documents, computer programs, large web sites, and other collections of information.
+> A component of software configuration management, version control / revision control / source control, is the management of changes to documents, computer programs, large web sites, and other collections of information.
 @div[right-50]
 Wikipedia
 @divend